SkFurquan/githublearning/README.md

 # githublearning
-this repo is for learning purpose
+this repo is for learning purpose, commit